NVIDIA/modulus/README.md

 [![GitHub](https://img.shields.io/github/license/NVIDIA/modulus)](https://github.com/NVIDIA/modulus/blob/master/LICENSE.txt)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+Modulus is an open source deep-learning framework for building, training, and fine-tuning deep learning models using state-of-the-art Physics-ML methods.
+Whether you are exploring the use of Neural operators like the family of Fourier Neural Operators or interested in Physics informed Neural Networks or a hybrid approach in between, Modulus provides you with the optimized stack that will enable you to train your models at real world scale.
+This package is the core module that provides the core algorithms, network architectures and utilities that cover a broad spectrum of physics-constrained and data-driven workflows to suit the diversity of use cases in the science and engineering disciplines.

-Modulus is a PyTorch based deep-learning toolkit for developing deep learning models for physical systems.
-This package aims to provide useful utilities for physics-constrained and data-driven workflows.
-Additional information can be found in the [Modulus documentation](https://docs.nvidia.com/modulus/index.html#core).
+Detailed information on features and capabilities can be found in the [Modulus documentation](https://docs.nvidia.com/modulus/index.html#core).

 <p align="center">
   <img src="./docs/img/modulus-pipes.jpg" alt="NVIDIA Modulus"/>